ApolloResearch/sample/README.md

 chmod +x setup_pkg.sh && ./setup_pkg.sh <name_of_your_package>
 ```

 with the name of your package as the argument.
 This will rename the package.
-You should also provide your name and email address in `setup.py`.
-You may then wish to remove the files and content that you do not need for your project.
+You should also put
+your project details in the `[project]` entry in `pyproject.toml`.
+You may then wish to remove the
+files and content that you do not need for your project.

 ## Privacy level